OmarRana-dev/Taskify-todo-list-project/README.md

 ## Features

-- Task Creation: Add new tasks with clear descriptions, due dates, and priority levels (e.g., high, medium, low).
+- Task Creation: Add new tasks with clear descriptions, due dates, and priority levels (e.g., high or low).
 - Task Viewing: View all tasks in a user-friendly list format, categorized by project.
 - Task Editing: Modify details of existing tasks, including descriptions, due dates, priorities, and project assignment.
 - Task Deletion: Remove completed or unwanted tasks.